Advances and Open Problems in Federated Learning: Improving Efficiency and Effectiveness

-\paragraph{Compression objectives} Motivated by the limited resources of current devices in terms of compute, memory and communication, there are several different compression objectives of practical value. \begin{enumerate}[(a)] \item \emph{Gradient\footnote{In this section, when we refer to ``gradient compression'' this can be read as also including any delta or update to a model, such as the updates produced by Federated Averaging by taking multiple gradient steps.} compression} -- reduce the size of the object communicated from clients to server, which is used to update the global model. \item \emph{Model broadcast compression} -- reduce the size of the model broadcast from server to clients, from which the clients start local training. \item \emph{Local computation reduction} -- any modification to the overall training algorithm such that the local training procedure is computationally more efficient. \end{enumerate} These objectives are in most cases complementary.
+\paragraph{Compression objectives} Motivated by the limited resources of current devices in terms of compute, memory and communication, there are several different compression objectives of practical value. \begin{enumerate}[(a)] \item \emph{Gradient compression\footnote{In this section, we use ``gradient compression'' to include compression applied to any model update, such as the updates produced by Federated Averaging when clients take multiple gradient steps.}} -- reduce the size of the object communicated from clients to server, which is used to update the global model. \item \emph{Model broadcast compression} -- reduce the size of the model broadcast from server to clients, from which the clients start local training. \item \emph{Local computation reduction} -- any modification to the overall training algorithm such that the local training procedure is computationally more efficient. \end{enumerate} These objectives are in most cases complementary.
 Among them, (a) has the potential for the most significant practical impact in terms of total runtime.
 This is both because clients' connections generally have slower upload than download bandwidth\footnote{See for instance \url{https://www.speedtest.net/reports/}} -- and thus there is more to be gained, compared to (b) -- and because the effects of averaging across many clients can enable more aggressive lossy compression schemes.
-Usually, (c) would be realized jointly with (a) and (b) by specific methods.
+Usually, (c) could be realized jointly with (a) and (b) by specific methods.

-Much of the existing literature applies to the objective (a) \citep{konevcny2016federated, suresh2017distributed, konevcny2018randomized, alistarh2017qsgd, horvath2019natural}.
-The impact of (b) on convergence in general has not been studied until very recently; a limited analysis is presented in \citep{khaled2019gradient}.
-A method to address all of (a), (b) and (c) jointly, by constraining the desired model update such that only particular submatrices of model variables are necessary to be available on clients, was proposed by \citet{caldas2018expanding}.
+Much of the existing literature applies to the objective (a) \citep{konevcny2016federated, suresh2017distributed, konevcny2018randomized, alistarh2017qsgd, horvath2019natural, basu2020qsparse}.
+The impact of (b) on convergence in general has not been studied until very recently; an analysis is presented in \citep{chraibi2019distributed}.
+Very few methods intend to address all of (a), (b) and (c) jointly. \citet{caldas2018expanding} proposed a practical method by constraining the desired model update such that only particular submatrices of model variables are necessary to be available on clients; \citet{hamer2020fedboost} proposed a communication-efficient federated algorithm for learning mixture weights on an ensemble of pre-trained models, based on communicating only a subset of the models to any one device; \citet{FedGKT2020} utilizes bidirectional and alternative knowledge distillation method to transfer knowledge from many compact DNNs to a dense server DNN, which can reduce the local computational burden at the edge devices.